orignlkartik1/Telegram-BotT/README.md

 A simple Telegram bot built with [Python] that [take orders,suggestion and complaints related to services].

-## Note :- Now, this is in working stage.
+## Note :- Now, This is in working stage.

 ## For Contribution: